 When making meal choices, do not double up on the carbohydrate sources.

 For example, if you are having pasta, do not add a cup of rice on the side.
-If you are eating a sandwich, do not get french fries with it.
+If you are eating a sandwich, do not get mashed potatoes on the side.

 We are not condemning any specific foods, but be mindful of making your meals more balanced.
 Instead of doubling up the carbs, add a little more protein, or a small amount of a healthy fat.

 Vegetables are the only exception.
 You can double up on any of the aforementioned carbs if you are adding a handful of vegetables to it.